OCXStandard/ocxtools/readme/validate.md

 ocxtools >:
 ````
-The detailed report lists each error, assertion or warning found and the its location in the XML file.
+The detailed report lists each error, assertion or warning found and its location in the XML file.

-### validation readme
+### ``validation readme``
 The ``validation readme`` command displays this page in the browser.